EPERLab/OSeMOSYS-CR_Documentation/docs/13_PPHROR002.rst

 TotalAnnualMaxCapacity[r,t,y]
 +++++++++
-La figura 2 muestra el Total Annual Max Capacity para PPHROR002, para todos los escenarios.
+The figure 2 shows the Total Annual Max Capacity for PPHROR002, for every scenario.

 .. figure:: img/PPHROR002_TotalAnnualMaxCapacity.png
    :align:   center
    :width:   700 px

-   *Figura 2) Total Annual Max Capacity de PPHROR002.*
+   *Figura 2) Total Annual Max Capacity for PPHROR002.*

 Source:
    This is the source.